vijayxavierwalter/bestbuy-cloud-native-deployment/README.md

 ### Why MongoDB?

 Initially, the application used **in-memory storage**, which caused data loss when containers restarted.

-MongoDB was introduced to:
+MongoDB was introduced to provide **persistent, scalable storage**.

-* Persist order data
-* Enable scalability
-* Follow cloud-native best practices

 ---